This article has links to products and services we love, which we may make commission from.

 You’ll also get to hear a lot of fun facts.

-Did you know that the weight of all the concrete used to construct the Burj Khalifa is equivalent of 100,000 elephants?
+Did you know that the weight of all the concrete used to construct the Burj Khalifa is equivalent to 100,000 elephants?

 You might even see Tom Cruise scaling the building again on a top-secret mission.